Snowconic/Picture-organizer/README.md

 Picture-organizer
 =================
+Issue: Error will occur if a file inside the organized folders is deleted and the organizer is ran again.

 Organizes all non-python, non-directory files in the current directory based on name.
 Ignores/removes any % signs at the end of the file's name, in order to allow semi-duplicate names so that files go to the same folder if needed.